openfin/dotnet-demo/README.md

 This is an open source project and all are encouraged to contribute.

+# License
+MIT

+The code in this repository is covered by the included license.
+If you run this code, it may call on the OpenFin RVM or OpenFin Runtime, which are subject to OpenFin’s [Developer License](https://openfin.co/developer-agreement/).
+If you have questions, please contact support@openfin.co

 # Support

 Please raise an issue in the repo for any questions or problems